Thelepest/JobBoard_DRF_WEBApi/README.md

 Developed in VSC in Python Language.
 The plugs required to let the code work are reported in the file "requirements.txt".

+For info or any suggestion email me at marco.biasone.90@gmail.com

 Enjoy! :)